Published on December 9th, 2013 | by admin

 Review Date: December 2013

 Carrying on from the hit series Mortal Kombat, NetherRealm’s Injustice Gods Among Us was their next fighting instalment which also happened to fulfil every fanboy and girls dream (myself included) to play as DC’s most powerful superheroes.
 However with the onset of the PlayStation 4, NetherRealm have released Injustice Gods Among Us Ultimate Edition which includes all the DLC content (e.g. S.T.A.R.
 Lab Missions and Zombie Mode) on this next-gen console.
-It is the penultimate version of game and the PS4 version also comes with an exclusive costume for Black Adam from the New 52.
+It is the perfect version of game and the PS4 version also comes with an exclusive costume for Black Adam from the New 52.

 Injustice: Gods Among Us Ultimate Edition includes: